COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ### Linear regression for advertising

-4. Add regularisation to the [linear regression for advertising example](#example-linear-regression-for-advertising) and evaluate the prediction performance against the performance without any regularisation.
-Study at least three different regularisation settings.
+4. Add regularization to the [linear regression for advertising example](#example-linear-regression-for-advertising) and evaluate the prediction performance against the performance without any regularization.
+Study at least three different regularization settings.

 ### Logistic regression for document classification